[ Printer Friendly Version ] [ Report Abuse ]

 Even if it was also incredibly frustrating that Edwin always seemed to get the stars and the golden mushrooms and all she ever got were green shells.

 And she liked Annie.
 Annie was a cheerful, happy person, and it was difficult to be around her and not be cheerful and happy, too.
 She could even take Manchester United fans in stride, and while Lily did not really understand the rivalries in muggle football, Edwin assured her that for a Liverpool fan, that was a big deal.

-This was a welcome break from all the hell of the wizarding world – even if she was sometimes lost when they talked about sports or games or television shows (which she still didn’t understand the point of), and even if they looked at her a little funny when she said she wanted a snidget.
+This was a welcome break from all the hell of the wizarding world – even if she was sometimes lost when they talked about sports or games or television shows (which she still didn’t understand the point of), and even if they looked at her a little funny when she said that she’d always wanted a snidget.

 She got into work one afternoon and was just putting her apron on when Annie stuck her head out of the back.
 “Hey, Lily,” she said cheerfully.
 “I thought I heard you come in.
 Give us a hand back here, will you?”

 Lily waved a quick greeting to girl sitting behind the till, whose name she still couldn’t remember.
 The girl smiled at her and turned back to her book.